rvanheest-DANS-KNAW/easy-deposit-report/README.md

 ARGUMENTS
 --------

     Options:
            -h, --help      Show help message
            -v, --version   Show version of this program

          Subcommand: report
            -h, --help   Show help message

          Subcommand: report full - creates a full report for a depositor and/or datamanager -a, --age  <arg>           Only report on the deposits that are less than n days old.
 An age argument of n=0 days corresponds to 0<=n<1.
 If this argument is not provided, all deposits will be reported on.
            -m, --datamanager  <arg>   Only report on the deposits that are assigned to this datamanager.
            -h, --help                 Show help message

           trailing arguments:
            depositor (not required)
          ---

          Subcommand: report summary - creates a summary report for a depositor and/or datamanager -a, --age  <arg>           Only report on the deposits that are less than n days old.
 An age argument of n=0 days corresponds to 0<=n<1.
 If this argument is not provided, all deposits will be reported on.
            -m, --datamanager  <arg>   Only report on the deposits that are assigned to this datamanager.
            -h, --help                 Show help message

           trailing arguments:
            depositor (not required)
          ---

          Subcommand: report error - creates a report displaying all failed, rejected and invalid deposits for a depositor and/or datamanager
            -a, --age  <arg>           Only report on the deposits that are less than n days old.
 An age argument of n=0 days corresponds to 0<=n<1.
 If this argument is not provided, all deposits will be reported on.
            -m, --datamanager  <arg>   Only report on the deposits that are assigned to this datamanager.
            -h, --help                 Show help message

           trailing arguments:
            depositor (not required)
          ---

+         Subcommand: report storage - creates a report containing the storage space of deposits -h, --help   Show help message

+          trailing arguments:
+           location (required)
+         ---

          Subcommand: report raw - creates a report containing all content of deposit.properties without inferring any properties
            -h, --help   Show help message

           trailing arguments:
            location (required)
          ---
          Subcommand: clean - removes deposit with specified state -d, --data-only                      If specified, the deposit.properties and the container file of the deposit are not deleted
                --do-update                      Do the actual deleting of deposits and updating of deposit.properties
            -f, --force                          The user is not asked for a confirmation -k, --keep  <arg>                    The deposits whose ages are greater than or equal to the argument n (days) are deleted.
 An age argument of n=0 days corresponds to 0<=n<1. (default = -1)
            -n, --new-state-description  <arg>   The state description in deposit.properties after the deposit has
                                                 been deleted
            -l, --new-state-label  <arg>         The state label in deposit.properties after the deposit has been deleted
            -o, --output                         Output a list of depositIds of the deposits that were deleted
            -s, --state  <arg>                   The deposits with the specified state argument are deleted
            -h, --help                           Show help message

           trailing arguments:
            depositor (not required)
          ---

          Subcommand: sync-fedora-state - Syncs a deposit with Fedora, checks if the deposit is properly registered in Fedora and updates the deposit.properties accordingly
            -h, --help   Show help message

           trailing arguments:
            easy-dataset-id (required)   The dataset identifier of the deposit which deposit.properties are being synced with Fedora
          ---

 DESCRIPTION
 -----------